 Matthew 3:1

-These are the same messages.
-John technically preached it first.
-Why?
-According to John the apostle, John the baptizer was “sent from God” (John 1:6).
+These are the same message.
+John technically preached it first, having been “sent from God” (John 1:6).
 So, although Matthew 3:1 does not directly quote Jesus, it still contains a message from God (yet it was written with black letters).

 Later, Jesus sent His twelve apostles to teach a similar message.